Efficient time-domain scattering synthesis via frequency-domain singularity subtraction: Preliminaries

-The most physically relevant complex resonances are those close to the real axis, as they produce near-singular behavior in the integrand of the inverse Fourier transform integral~\eqref{eqn:ukw}, making its numerical evaluation challenging.
-A novel algorithm for obtaining all such relevant ``incidence-excited'' complex resonances for the Dirichlet problem is introduced in Section~\ref{sec:AAA_and_res_alg}.
-Notably, the proposed algorithm for evaluation of incidence-excited resonances relies solely on values of the inverse \((C_{\omega,\eta})^{-1}\) at real values of \(\omega\).
-Then the resolution of these challenges by a certain singularity subtraction technique, as well as a crucial connection to the long-time asymptotic behavior of time-domain scattering solutions, is discussed in Section \ref{sec:RS}.
+The most physically relevant complex resonances are those near the real axis, as they induce near-singular behavior in the integrand of the inverse Fourier transform integral~\eqref{eqn:ukw}, making numerical evaluation challenging.
+Section~\ref{sec:RS} presents an approach that overcomes these difficulties through a singularity subtraction technique, and it establishes a key connection of that method with the long-time asymptotics of time-domain scattering solutions.
+To enable this approach, Section~\ref{sec:AAA_and_res_alg} introduces a novel algorithm for computing the required ``incidence-excited'' complex resonances for the Dirichlet problem.
+Notably, this algorithm relies exclusively on evaluations of $H_{\omega}^{-1}$~\eqref{eq:C_or_S} at real frequencies $\omega$.

 \begin{remark} For simplicity, this paper focuses on the generic case~\cite{albert1975genericity, klopp1995generic}, where complex resonances are simple poles of $\mathcal{U}_\omega$. \end{remark}